Sunday, January 31, 2010

 Both black, negro, African-American, whatever.

-I continue to hold that the word "racism" is essentially meaningless now as "heresy" was in the Middle Ages, except as a weapon.
+I continue to hold that the word "racism" is essentially meaningless now except as a weapon against Whites, as "heresy" was against your enemies in the Middle Ages, or better, "witchcraft".

 And the ritual of apology, etc. Demeaning and shameful.
 Even for Harry Reid.

 I was a fan of the show during most of its run (98-06), despite my then-partner's dislike of it.
 I have come to agree with him, though I still sometimes watch it at night.
 There are some funny moments.
 Jack's line to Beverley Leslie is great: "Don't you have somewhere you have to be?
 A magic ring to guard?"
 And the four Fagmalion shows with Dan Futterman were worth watching because, well, they had Dan Futterman in them.

 What finally pissed me off was the difference between Grace's husband Leo, played by Harry Connick, Jr and Will's partner Vince, played by Bobby Cannavale.
 Leo, the Jewish doctor, for his flaws, was an attractive guy.
 Not just good looking, but substantial.
 Vince, the Italian ex-cop, nice looking, was a neurotic and pathetic fuck-up.